ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 The set of Connection Properties that are supported for setting and getting on a Connection are described in {{I-D.ietf-taps-interface}}.
-For any properties that are generic, and thus could apply to all protocols being used by a Connection, the Transport System should store the properties in a generic storage, and notify all protocol instances in the Protocol Stack whenever the properties have been modified by the application.
+For any properties that are generic, and thus could apply to all protocols being used by a Connection, the Transport System should store the properties in an object common to all protocols, and notify all protocol instances in the Protocol Stack whenever the properties have been modified by the application.
 For protocol-specfic properties, such as the User Timeout that applies to TCP, the Transport System only needs to update the relevant protocol instance.

 If an error is encountered in setting a property (for example, if the application tries to set a TCP-specific property on a Connection that is